 Related Accelerate capability: Implement Test Automation Related Accelerate capability: Automate your deployment process

 In software development, we’re used to working with multiple environments in the lead up to a change being promoted to a live production environment.
-While this seems business as usual, it can cause significant delays to other changes if for any reason it is deemed not fit via some process that didn’t happen pre-merge to master.
+While this seems business as usual, it can cause significant delays to other changes if for any reason it is deemed not fit via some process that didn’t happen pre-merge to controller.
 Subsequent commits then become blocked and can cause delay of urgent changes being promoted to production.

-As above, Jenkins X wants any changes and experiments to be validated before it is merged to master.
+As above, Jenkins X wants any changes and experiments to be validated before it is merged to controller.
 We would like changes in a staging environment to be held there for a short amount of time before being promoted, ideally in an automated fashion.

 The default Jenkins X pipelines provide deployment automation via environments.
 These are customizable to suit your own CI / CD pipeline requirements.